gasp/lightim/README.md

 If username/token mismatch, it returns a #404 error (this may change to #403 in future versions), another apllication might have succesfully logged in.

-Tell someone something
+tell : Tell someone something
 ----------
 `/tell/username/token/someusername/how%20are%20you%20doing%20?`
 return is
 `{"v":0.5,"tell":{"from":"gaspard","message":"how%20are%20you%20doing%20?","dt":"2012-09-10 17:23:31"}}`

-About Someone
+about : Get some information about a user
 ----------
 `/about/lionel`
 return is